Minto railway station: History

 The future of this railway location received a significant boost when, in 1877, the NSW Parliament Legislative Council stated, "the traffic manager had recommended a new platform and waiting shed for Campbellfields.

-By 1882, at some point between February and March, Campbellfields was renamed to “Minto”.
+By 1882, at some point between February and March, Campbellfields was renamed to Minto.
 For a period of time, this platform was referred to as “Minto (late Campbell Fields)” in various timetables and government gazettes.

-Minto Platform now received four Down and four Up weekday services with an additional up and Down service on Saturdays.
+Minto now received four down and four up weekday services with an additional up and down service on Saturdays.
 Despite additional stops being added to the timetable, travel time from Sydney varied little from the previous 1 hour and 25 minutes.

 It seems the platform was important to the community with an 1883 article in the Campbelltown Herald focusing on the duties of the Traffic Inspector at the station where they more than earned, “a fair day’s work for a far day’s wage.”
 At the time, Minto received goods from the surrounding area such as firewood, and was an offloading point for cement.

 The importance of the platform to the community continued to grow and in 1885, a Post Office was established.
-It was noted at the time that farmers in the vicinity, “find the platform very convenient for forwarding their produce.”
+It was noted at the time that farmers in the vicinity "find the platform very convenient for forwarding their produce".

 On 2 December 1890, the NSW Department of Railways issued a tender for "Erection and completion of Waiting Sheds (wood) at Glenfield, Macquarie Fields, Ingleburn, Minto, Leumeah, on the Great Southern Line.".
 This tender was subsequently won by Le Breton & Son 30 December 1890.

-By June of 1891, the line between Liverpool and Campbelltown had been duplicated (with some exceptions).
+By June 1891, the line between Liverpool and Campbelltown had been duplicated (with some exceptions).
 It is not clear if Minto possessed a second platform at this time or if it was to receive one at a later date as, “At Glenfield, Macquarie Fields, Ingleburn and Leumeah there will be a second platform, but no other alterations or additions of importance are to be made.”
 There are indications there were multiple platforms by at least 1895.
 It is unclear when Minto started to be referred to as a “station” although by 1884 this term was occasionally attributed to the structure.